rikhuijzer/TuringTutorials/markdown/11-probabilistic-pca/11-probabilistic-pca.md

 ![](figures/11-probabilistic-pca_12_1.png)

-We can see that the setosa species is more clearly separated from the other two species, who overlap considerably.
+We can see that the setosa species is more clearly separated from the other two species, which overlap considerably.

 We now simulate a batch effect; imagine the person taking the measurement uses two different rulers and they are slightly off.